dagger/dagger/docs/zenith/developer/go/457202-test-build-publish.md

 ┃ static
 ```

-## Step 5: Add a function to publish the application image
+## Step 5: Add functions to publish the application image

 At this point, your Dagger module has functions to test and build the application.
 However, Dagger SDKs also have built-in support to publish container images to remote registries.